 2. Devour Spanish Culture

 There’s also no shortage of organizations that serve Spanish-speaking populations that are always looking for volunteers or part-time employees.
 Working or volunteering as a medical interpreter, health and family service worker, big brother/big sister, a companion for the elderly, or any other community-based role that serves Spanish speakers will be a great opportunity to help a community in need and enhance language skills.
 Depending on where you live there will most likely be non-profits and community organizations that are either specifically targeted at the Spanish-speaking community, or the community at large.
-If your school has a service component of its curriculum you could even include volunteerism as part of the core requirements for your class.
+If your school has a service component, you could include volunteerism as part of the core requirements for your class.

 4. Spend Time in a Spanish Speaking Neighborhood

 And of course, the best time and place to practice any language is in the countries where it’s natively spoken.
 Whether it’s on a short vacation or an extended immersive trip, being in an environment where the language lives is always the best way to learn.
-Using their language skills in a home-stay setting, service learning project, or simply just in navigating public transit or transactions with local merchants, each experience your students have using their language skills in that foreign environment will help build their confidence and foster an ever increasing growth mindset.
+Using their language skills in a home-stay setting, service learning project, navigating public transit or transactions with local merchants; each experience your students have using their language skills in that foreign environment will help build their confidence and foster an ever increasing growth mindset.
 There’s no greater motivation for learning than seeing the real-world application of all their coursework.